 I like New American Cursive.
 This form of cursive is simple and clean.
 The child learns to write using cursive—they start with cursive.
 There is no manuscript form, although, the capital letters F, Q, T, and Z are made like manuscript capital letters.
 Another option would be to start a child with Zaner-Bloser Continuous Stroke Cursive.

 Handwriting Without Tears

 Handwriting Without Tears is a simplified style, without a slant, and has a rather blocky feel to it.
 Developed by an occupational therapist, the program includes many tactile products for writing readiness and an app for memorizing letter form.
-I've never been a fan of this style, but it is popular in the United States.
-My opinion is it is too simple.
-It is not beautiful.
-It Bores Me to Tears.
+It is popular in the United States, but I find it too simple.
+It is not beautiful and the cursive doesn't flow.